About

 Alexander Manevitz.
 Historian, Baruch College, CUNY.
 (Email; Bio)

 Sara Cedar Miller.
-Historian, Central Park Conservancy.
+Historian Emerita, Central Park Conservancy.
 (Email; Bio)

 Leah Mollin-Kling.
 Urban Archaeologist, NYC Archaeological Repository, a project of LPC.